infinum/eightshift-docs/website/blog/2022-05-10-acf-in-a-project.md

 }
 ```

-The final step is to go back to Custom Fields in WP Admin and delete your field group from there.
-Your field should now be visible when editing Posts.
+The final step is to go back to Custom Fields in WP Admin and delete your field group from there, to prevent registering the fields twice.
+After adding field definitions in PHP and removing them in WP Admin, your field should be visible when editing Posts.

 ## Using get_field()

 To fetch the saved meta value, we use ACF's `get_field()` function, but here are a few tips that could improve your code quality.
 First, you should check if that function exists.
-If ACF gets for whatever reason deactivated on your site, it won't break your site.
-The second one is using class constant instead of hardcoding the field name.
+That way, if ACF is deactivated on your site for whatever reason, your site won't break.
+The second tip is to use a class constant instead of hardcoding the field name.
 With these practices in mind, your code should look like this:

 ```php
 use YourNamespace\CustomMeta\IntroAcfMeta;